fwSara95h/london-ON-ER-wait-times-scraper/README.md

-# london-ON-ER-wait-times-scraper
- A python scraper for collecting the ER wait times in London, Ontario from https://www.lhsc.on.ca/adult-ed/emergency-department-wait-times
+# Scrape ER Wait Times in London, Ontario
 ## Overview
 This project is designed to scrape emergency room wait times from a specified URL ([https://www.lhsc.on.ca/adult-ed/emergency-department-wait-times](https://www.lhsc.on.ca/adult-ed/emergency-department-wait-times)), process the data, and log it into CSV files.
 The project includes functions for web scraping using different libraries, string manipulation, and logging.